ramadawn/Convert-Image-to-String-Library/README.md

 **1) val_ord (data ordering) (val_ord = "0") :**

+**(takes a string input which is converted to an integer inside of function)**

+**Note: string MUST be numbers with no space between  EX: '123' , '301', '405' position range is 0 to length of tuple - 1**

 (default = starts at position zero increases sequentially)
 Takes in a position value string "xyz" and compares it to the pixel values array [R,G,B] and outputs pixel list with values equal to the position value of the string.
 For Example if an RGB array was passed with values 201.
 Then the new RGB array would be B (at position 2) R (at position 0) and G (at position 1) for a final array of BRG.